canibanoglu/tango_with_django_book/chapters/models.rst

 For SQLite databases, the remaining keys of ``USER``, ``PASSWORD``, ``HOST`` and ``PORT`` are not required.

 .. note::  While we have used an SQLite engine here and it is fine for getting started it is not the best option when you go to deploy your application.
 Instead, it is better to use a more robust and scalable database engine.
 Django comes with out of the box support for several other popular database engines, such as  `PostgreSQL <http://www.postgresql.org/>`_ and `MySQL <http://www.mysql.com/>`_.
-See  `Django's official documentation on Database Engines <https://docs.djangoproject.com/en/1.5/ref/settings/#std:setting-DATABASE-ENGINE>`_ for more details.
+See the `official Django documentation on Database Engines <https://docs.djangoproject.com/en/1.5/ref/settings/#std:setting-DATABASE-ENGINE>`_ for more details.

 Creating Models
 ---------------